 On Monday, 26th June, 2000, the Minister of Environment RT Hon.
 Michael Meacher MP and Sir David Attenborough launched Regional Action for Threatened Butterflies and Moths, and action to save threatened butterflies and moths from extinction took a major step forward in England.

-Butterfly Conservation's President Sir David Attenborough and the Minister, Michael Meacher, are backing a campaign to save these colourful creatures which are sensitive indicators of the health of our countryside.
+Butterfly Conservation's President Sir David Attenborough and the Minister, Michael Meacher were backing a campaign to save these colourful creatures which are sensitive indicators of the health of our countryside.

 Butterfly Conservation and English Nature revealed the plan of action for butterflies and moths.
 The action plans are effectively blueprints for survival and will help us tackle the problems in a systematic way.